killallskywalker/seek-backend/README.md

 ### START PROJECT

 - cd to seek-backend  and seek-client
-- npm install in both seek-backend and seek client
+- npm install
-- npm start in root of seek-backend and seek-client
+- npm start
-- to run a test in seek-backend run npm test
+- to run a test run npm test

 - provided together with live url in case it does not work in your machine .